highruned/dogeify/README.md

 The proxy is designed to run on a wildcard domain *.SUFFIX_DOMAIN, and everything are rewritten to match that domain.

-To support HTTP and HTTPS sites, we use a prefix usually doge.* or doges.*.

 It currently only supports sites running on ports :80 and :443.